emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 :::
 {% endemqxce %}

 [HStreamDB](https://hstream.io/) is an open-source streaming data platform that enables you to efficiently ingest, store, process, and distribute all real-time messages, events, and other data streams in one unified platform.
-Through EMQX's integration with HStreamDB, you can save MQTT messages and client events to HStreamDB, 实现大规模物联网数据采集传输与存储，并使用标准 SQL 和物化视图进行数据流实时处理以及监测和分析。
+Through EMQX's integration with HStreamDB, you can save MQTT messages and client events to HStreamDB, achieving large-scale IoT data collection, transmission, and storage, and enabling real-time processing, monitoring, and analysis of data streams using standard SQL and materialized views.

 This page provides a comprehensive introduction to the data integration between EMQX and HStreamDB with practical instructions on creating and validating the data integration.